 - Instruments include laptop, bass, and guitar

-- Major publications include, Reggaeton, co-edited with Raquel Rivera and Deborah Pacini Hernandez, Duke University Press, 2009; “Hip-Hop’s Irrepressible Refashionability”; Bringing Culture Back In (Harvard University Press), ed. by Orlando Patterson, 167-97, 2015; “Treble Culture,” Oxford Handbook of Mobile Music and Sound Studies (Oxford University Press), ed. by Sumanth Gopinath and Jason Stanyek, 43-76, 2014
+- Major publications include Reggaeton, coedited with Raquel Rivera and Deborah Pacini Hernandez, Duke University Press, 2009; “Hip-Hop’s Irrepressible Refashionability” in Bringing Culture Back in, edited by Orlando Patterson, Harvard University Press, 2015; “Treble Culture,” Oxford Handbook of Mobile Music and Sound Studies, edited by Sumanth Gopinath and Jason Stanyek, Oxford University Press, 2014

 - B.A., Harvard College, 1998